-The new MacroView sample library will contain the MacroView Email site content type, so that the user can experience the automatic recording of metadata as he / she drags and drops to save an Outlook email.
-The sample library will also have views provisioned so that you can see the metadata attributes that have been recorded automatically for emails and other documents.
+The new MacroView sample library will contain the MacroView Email site content type so that the user can experience the automatic recording of metadata as they drag and drop to save an Outlook email.
+The sample library will also have views provisioned to see the metadata attributes recorded automatically for emails and other documents.

 Standardising Migrated Emails

-As an organization moves its email management to Office 365, they will generally want to migrate a large volume of existing emails to areas in SharePoint Online.
-While the upload of emails can be done in bulk (e.g. by using Windows Explorer or similar techniques) the migrated emails will not have their attributes (e.g. To, From, Subject) recorded as metadata, which decreases the effectiveness of searches for emails.
+As an organisation moves its email management to Office 365, it will generally want to migrate a large volume of existing emails to areas in SharePoint Online.
+While emails can be uploaded in bulk (e.g. by using Windows Explorer or similar techniques), the migrated emails will not have their attributes (e.g. To, From, Subject) recorded as metadata, which decreases the effectiveness of searches for emails.

-MacroView can supply the MacroView Standardiser utility, which trawls across a nominated site collection, site or library in SharePoint Online, automatically processing each email that is stored there so that its metadata is ‘standardised’ – i.e. the attributes of the email are recorded as metadata exactly as they would be had the email been saved by dragging and dropping with MacroView.
+MacroView can supply the MacroView Standardiser utility, which trawls across a nominated site collection, site or library in SharePoint Online, automatically processing each email stored there so that its metadata is ‘standardised’.
+I.e. the attributes of the email are recorded as metadata precisely as they would be had the email been saved by dragging and dropping with MacroView.

-In addition, MacroView Standardiser will also update the file names for the files in which the migrated emails are stored, so that those file names are in line with the MacroView file naming convention.
-This naming convention has the advantage of preventing duplicate copies of any one email in any one area of SharePoint Online, while at the same time avoiding confusion when multiple emails for a conversation are stored in that area.
+In addition, MacroView Standardiser will also update the file names for the files in which the migrated emails are stored so those file names align with the MacroView file naming convention.
+This naming convention has the advantage of preventing duplicate copies of any one email in any area of SharePoint Online while simultaneously avoiding confusion when multiple emails for a conversation are stored in that area.

 The MacroView Provisioning Framework is often used in conjunction with MacroView Standardiser.
-A good example is provisioning document libraries that have the MacroView Email content type and the Emails view, which together enable the recording and viewing of the attributes for emails stored in SharePoint Online.
+A good example is provisioning document libraries with the MacroView Email content type and the Emails view, which enable recording and viewing of the attributes for emails stored in SharePoint Online.

 Custom Provisioning Solutions

 MacroView Professional Services has the skills and experience to design a SharePoint Online environment so that it is optimal for managing documents and emails.
-In addition to documenting the recommended design they can also handle the implementation of that design.
-They do this by utilizing the MacroView Provisioning Framework that is described above.
+In addition to documenting the recommended design, they can also handle implementing that design.
+They do this by utilising the MacroView Provisioning Framework that is described above.

 For More Information